TELUS International (Cda) (NYSE:TIXT) Updates FY 2022 Earnings Guidance

 Institutional Trading of TELUS International (Cda)

-Several institutional investors and hedge funds have recently bought and sold shares of TIXT.
-Capital International Investors lifted its position in shares of TELUS International (Cda) by 14.5% in the 1st quarter.
-Capital International Investors now owns 5,536,117 shares of the company’s stock worth $136,798,000 after buying an additional 699,567 shares during the last quarter.
-1832 Asset Management L.P. boosted its stake in TELUS International (Cda) by 22.4% in the first quarter.
-1832 Asset Management L.P. now owns 700,000 shares of the company’s stock valued at $17,059,000 after acquiring an additional 128,000 shares during the period.
-Renaissance Technologies LLC grew its holdings in shares of TELUS International (Cda) by 11.2% during the second quarter.
-Renaissance Technologies LLC now owns 182,300 shares of the company’s stock valued at $4,571,000 after purchasing an additional 18,400 shares during the last quarter.
-Bank of America Corp DE raised its position in shares of TELUS International (Cda) by 73.7% during the 1st quarter.
-Bank of America Corp DE now owns 119,844 shares of the company’s stock worth $2,962,000 after purchasing an additional 50,847 shares during the period.
-Finally, Polar Asset Management Partners Inc. lifted its holdings in shares of TELUS International (Cda) by 20.0% in the 1st quarter.
-Polar Asset Management Partners Inc. now owns 90,000 shares of the company’s stock worth $2,224,000 after purchasing an additional 15,000 shares during the last quarter.
+Several institutional investors have recently added to or reduced their stakes in TIXT.
+Capital International Investors boosted its position in TELUS International (Cda) by 14.5% in the 1st quarter.
+Capital International Investors now owns 5,536,117 shares of the company’s stock valued at $136,798,000 after buying an additional 699,567 shares during the period.
+1832 Asset Management L.P. boosted its position in TELUS International (Cda) by 22.4% in the 1st quarter.
+1832 Asset Management L.P. now owns 700,000 shares of the company’s stock valued at $17,059,000 after buying an additional 128,000 shares during the period.
+Bank of America Corp DE boosted its position in TELUS International (Cda) by 73.7% in the 1st quarter.
+Bank of America Corp DE now owns 119,844 shares of the company’s stock valued at $2,962,000 after buying an additional 50,847 shares during the period.
+USS Investment Management Ltd purchased a new position in TELUS International (Cda) in the 1st quarter valued at approximately $668,000.
+Finally, Canada Pension Plan Investment Board boosted its position in TELUS International (Cda) by 39.8% in the 1st quarter.
+Canada Pension Plan Investment Board now owns 71,700 shares of the company’s stock valued at $1,774,000 after buying an additional 20,400 shares during the period.
 Institutional investors and hedge funds own 39.28% of the company’s stock.

 TELUS International (Cda) Inc provides customer experience and digital business services in Europe, North America, the Asia-Pacific, and the Central America.
 It offers digital experience solutions, such as AI and bots, omnichannel CX, mobility solutions, cloud contact center, big data, platform transformation, and UX/UI design; and customer experience solutions, including work anywhere/work from home, customer care, technical support, sales growth and retention, and healthcare/patient experience.